amityouk/documents/documents.md

 #Types of jobs or projects, New Build in Jenkins
-•	Freestyle project.
-Jenkins freestyle projects allow users to automate simple jobs.
+1	Freestyle project. #Jenkins freestyle projects allow users to automate simple jobs.
-•	Maven project.
+2	Maven project.
-•	Pipeline.
+3	Pipeline.
-•	Multibranch pipeline.
+4	Multibranch pipeline.
-•	External Job.
+5	External Job.

 Jenkinsfile offers two types of syntax to create pipelines: declarative and scripted.